SwiftWareCo/swiftmind/docs/features/retrieval-hybrid.md

 ## Notes
 - Ensure `OPENAI_API_KEY` is set server-side.
 - If HNSW index creation fails (managed Postgres), the SQL falls back to IVFFLAT.
 - You may tune weights, limits, and rerank model (`gpt-4o-mini` used by default).
+The chat layer also ensures inclusion of the single strongest keyword candidate (k_norm ≥ 0.5) when needed, to robustly handle exact-term queries without large token usage.